Volvo S60 Common Problems and Solutions

 Problem:

-The engine has completely seized.
+The engine has entirely seized up.

 Solution: